bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentsample.rst

 Extract parameters from a experiment sample
 -------------------------------------------

-Input parameters of an experiment sample can be accessed using the :code:`[]` operator, with the name of the parameter as the key.
+Input parameters of an experiment sample can be accessed using the :meth:`~f3dasm.ExperimentSample.get` operator, with the name of the parameter as the key.
-Only input parameters of the experiment sample can be accessed this way, and an error will be raised if the key is not found.

 .. code-block:: python

-    >>> experiment_sample['param_1']
+    >>> experiment_sampleget('param_1')
     0.0249